 Blogging for better dementia understanding

-The ACC invited Gary to become a regular guest writer for its website last year when representatives heard his inspirational acceptance speech after winning the 2015 Aged and Community Services Award (SA/NT) for ‘Best Employee’.
+The ACC invited Gary to become a regular guest writer for its website in 2015 when representatives heard his inspirational acceptance speech after winning the 2015 Aged and Community Services Award (SA/NT) for ‘Best Employee’.

 Read Gary's blogs and discover his experiences as a dementia care nurse.

 As the Australian population ages, the incidence and prevalence of dementia will increase exponentially.
 In 2010, Eldercare established the Dementia Excellence Program with the aim of becoming the South Australian Centre of Excellence in Dementia Care.

 In order to meet the increasing needs of our residents, we have implemented quality dementia care across all of our residential aged care facilities.

 The Dementia Excellence Program aims to improve and enhance the wellbeing and quality of life of people living with dementia by transforming the culture of care in our facilities and across our organisation from one that was task-focused to one that is truly person-centred.

 Person-centred care involves the promotion of resident choice relating to:

 There is an emphasis on:

 The Dementia Excellence Program is integrated across Eldercare and the philosophy of person-centred care underpins all program elements.